-An advanced course on the role of nutrition during pregnancy and lactation.
-The feeding and growth of infants and children in health and disease is considered.
+Advanced course on the role of nutrition during pregnancy and lactation.
+Feeding and growth of infants and children in health and disease is considered.
 Critical evaluation of current literature is emphasized via lecture, discussions, and a term paper.

 NS 617 Teaching Seminar